Alliance of the North

 The Alliance of the North (Alliance du Nord) was a Canadian social conservative and right-wing populist political party, originating from the province of Quebec.
 In the 2015 federal election, the party nominated its leader François Bélanger in Lévis—Lotbinière.
 Bélanger did not win a seat.
 The party was deregistered by Elections Canada on September 15, 2019.

 Ideology

 On its website, the party created a list of six (6) priorities, developed in September 2013, which form the foundation of its ideology.
 Among the priorities include reducing the size of the federal government, reducing the number of immigrants accepted into Canada to 150,000 per year, promoting a right to bear arms, launching a federal investigation into "criminal bankers", and "removing" the Canadian Charter of Rights and Freedoms.

 Election results

 The party leader François Bélanger ran as the party's only candidate in the 2015 federal election in the Quebec riding of Lévis—Lotbinière.
-He received 136 votes or 0.2% of the vote, placing last among the six candidates to contest the riding.
+He received 136 votes or 0.22% of the vote (0.001% of votes cast in Canada), placing last among the six candidates to contest the riding.